seng438-winter-2022/seng438-a3-JayGurjar/Assignment3-ReportTemplate.md

 **Detailed report of coverage achieved of each class and method. **

-The screenshots can be found here.
+The screenshots can be found (./ScreenShots).

 **Pros and Cons of coverage tools used and Metrics reported**

 EclEmma was used with Eclipse IDE as code coverage tool.

 **Pros: **

 * The tool could be installed from Eclipse, therefore eliminating any 3rd party requirements.